rozek/banglejs-2-activities/README.md

 <img src="Colors/BasicColors.png">

 Because of a restriction to 3-bit colours, a Bangle.js 2 may only display 8 colors without dithering.
+[This little snippet](Colors/BasicColors.js) shows them.